Toward Better Temporal Structures for Geopolitical Events Forecasting: Abstract

 \section{Abstract}

 Forecasting on geopolitical temporal knowledge graphs (TKGs) through the lens of large language models (LLMs) has recently gained traction.
 While TKGs and their generalization, hyper-relational temporal knowledge graphs (HTKGs), offer a straightforward structure to represent simple temporal relationships, they lack the expressive power to convey complex facts efficiently.
 One of the critical limitations of HTKGs is a lack of support for more than two primary entities in temporal facts, which commonly occur in real-world events.
 To address this limitation, in this work, we study a generalization of HTKGs, \textit{Hyper-Relational Temporal Knowledge Generalized Hypergraphs} (HTKGHs).
 We first derive a formalization for HTKGHs, demonstrating their backward compatibility while supporting two complex types of facts commonly found in geopolitical incidents.
 Then, utilizing this formalization, we introduce the \texttt{htkgh-polecat} dataset, built upon the global event database POLECAT.
-Finally, we benchmark and analyze popular LLMs on the relation prediction task, providing insights into their adaptability and capabilities in complex forecasting scenarios\footnote{\href{here}{~https://github.com/usc-isi-i2/htkgh-polecat}}.
+Finally, we benchmark and analyze popular LLMs on our dataset, providing insights into 1) the positive impact of utilizing the HTKGH formalization compared to existing ones and 2) LLMs' adaptability and capabilities in complex forecasting tasks\footnote{\href{here}{~https://github.com/usc-isi-i2/htkgh-polecat}}.